Table of Contents

 (Source - The Ayurvedic Pharmacopeia of India 1989)

-11. Health Benefits and Uses of Cassia Fistula
+11. Health Benefits

 Nearly all parts of the tree have medicinal properties, the fruits are, however, most important and are included in the Indian Pharmaceutical Codex.
 Medicinally it has various pharmacological activities like antifungal, antioxidant, antimicrobial, anti-inflammatory, anti-tumor, hepatoprotective, and hypoglycemic properties.
 It is used to treat jaundice, gout, fatty liver, liver disorder, bronchitis, and skin diseases.
 According to Ayurveda, it helps to expel the pitta and Kapha from the body, the fruit pulp is used as a mild laxative, and the bark and leaves are used for skin diseases.